GPU instances

 tolerations[4].key="scheduling\.cast\.ai/node-template",tolerations[4].operator=Exists

-CAST AI assumes that a custom plugin has full control over the driver installation process and node management.
-If you wish to autoscale GPU nodes using a custom plugin, it needs to be detectable to CAST AI.
+Cast AI assumes a custom plugin controls the driver installation process and node management.
+If you wish to autoscale GPU nodes using a custom plugin, it must be detectable to Cast AI.

 GPU drivers on GCP (GKE)

 Alternatively, you can manually install driver plugins or use custom drivers.
-If CAST AI finds a custom or manually installed plugin, its priority will be higher compared to preinstalled drivers.
+If Cast AI finds a custom or manually installed plugin, its priority will be higher than preinstalled drivers.

 Manually installing driver plugin

-A manually installed driver plugin will be used to install GPU drivers, but a preinstalled GPU plugin manages both GPU and node.
+A manually installed driver plugin will be used to install GPU drivers, but a preinstalled GPU plugin manages both the GPU and the node.
 Use this command to install the drivers:

 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded.yaml